brandonbabb/helium/README.md

 ## Helium JS
-Helium JS is a simple and lightweight solution to implement your code on scroll and resize events in a performant way without any dependencies.
-There isn't much you need to learn, the code is self initializing and collects data immediately.
-Helium JS is written in pure JS and is name spaced so it should be able to play nice with most other JS libraries.
+Helium JS is a simple and lightweight solution to implement your code on scroll and resize events in a performant way.
+There isn't much you need to learn, just initialize and go.
+Helium JS currently requires jQuery, but it should be able to play nice with most other JS libraries.

 ## Features
 - Detects Retina Devices